nottrobin/maas-docs/en/installconfig-region.md

 num_workers: 8
 ```

-!!!
-Note:
+[note]
 Keep in mind that increasing the number of workers to too many, may also reduce performance.
 We recommended 1 worker per CPU, up to (preferably) 8 workers total.
 Increasing beyond that is possible but use at your own risk.
+[/note]

 <!-- LINKS -->